-- 1. Click Add User, to display the Add User dialog. - 2.
-The box Available Users displays all the available users.
-To display just the users with names matching a given string, enter that string in the box User Name and click the blue button. - 3.
-Select users from the box Available Users, as appropriate, and use the buttons in between the boxes to move them to the box Selected Users. - 4.
+- 1. Click Add Group, to display the Add Group dialog. - 2.
+In this dialog, identify the available groups with a name matching a string by entering the string the box Group Name, and then clicking the blue button; the result of the query is displayed in the Available Groups box. - 3.
+Select groups from the box Available Groups, as appropriate, and use the buttons in between the boxes to move them to the box Selected Groups. - 4.
 When finished, click OK to return to the Create Application Role page.
-The selected users are displayed in the table Users. - 4.
-Click OK to effect the role creation (or update) and to return to the Application Roles page.
-The role just created is displayed in the table at the bottom of that page.
+The selected groups are displayed in the table Roles.